Skip to content

 Idempotency — Safe API Request Retries

-Granit.Http.Idempotency provides Stripe-style HTTP idempotency middleware backed by Redis.
+Granit.Http.Idempotency provides Stripe-style HTTP idempotency middleware backed by its own first-class store contract, IIdempotencyStore.
 Ensures that retried POST/PUT/PATCH requests produce the same response without re-executing side effects.
-Uses SHA-256 composite keys and AES-256-GCM encrypted entries.
+Uses SHA-256 composite keys; the Redis provider encrypts entries at rest with AES-256-GCM.

 [DependsOn(typeof(GranitHttpIdempotencyModule))]